Drassodella: Distribution

 All species are endemic to South Africa and occur in all floral biomes except Desert.
 The highest species richness is found in the Forest and Fynbos biomes (eight species each) and the Savanna biome (five species).

 Description

-Small to medium spiders with body length ranging from 2.5–10 mm.
+Small to medium spiders with body length ranging from 2.5 to 10 mm.
 The carapace is broad and oval, with the cephalic region slightly narrowed and broadest between coxae II and III.
 Eight eyes are arranged in two rows, with lateral eyes set on low tubercles.
 The chelicerae are usually moderately protruding in males and slightly angled or vertically orientated in females.
 The opisthosoma is oval-elongate, often with golden, yellow, white, or cream dorsal stripes or spots, or without markings, on a black or grey background.
 The legs are long and moderately thin with leg formula 4123.
 Anterior pairs of legs are weakly spined, while posterior pairs are moderately to strongly spined.